 For all new loans payable, the initial term is set at one year.
 The lender has the option to extend while the Company also has the option to repay at any time, therefore all loans payable are classified as current liabilities.

 The secured loans payable is a revolving credit facility from a senior lender and had a combined authorized limit of \$60,000,000.
-On March 21, 2024, \$50,000,000 of the \$60,000,000 facility was repaid and the Company amended the revolving credit facility, decreasing the combined authorized limit to \$30,000,000 CAD and \$4,000,000 USD.
-The facility expires on March 21, 2025.
-The agreement included covenants regarding reporting requirements, liens on account, distribution limitations and cash investment limits.
+On March 21, 2024, \$50,000,000 of the \$60,000,000 facility was repaid and the Company amended the revolving credit facility, decreasing the combined authorized limit to \$32,750,000 and \$3,000,000 USD.
+On August 2, 2024, subsequent to the end of the period, the Company entered into an amended agreement.
+Under the new agreement, the loan will mature on April 30, 2025 with an option to extend 1 year.
+The agreement includes covenants regarding reporting requirements, liens on account, distribution limitations and cash investment limits.
+The Company was in compliance with covenants related to the secured loans payable.
 The loan is designated as FVTPL to ensure measurement consistency with the credit risk associated with the related loan receivable that is security to the loan.

-All loans include covenants which the Company is required to report on a regular basis.
-Covenants restrict total debt levels relative to permitted investments as well as total net debt relative to subordinated debt.
-The Company was in compliance with all covenants other than for 1 subsidiary.
-The covenant breaches have been communicated to the lenders and they have not requested any change to the loans status as a result.
+All other unsecured loans listed were subject to reporting total debt levels relative to permitted investments.
+For some of these loans, the Company was not in compliance with the covenant.
+All covenant breaches have been communicated to the lenders and they have not requested any change to the loans status as a result.